yonglehou/api-gateway/README.md

  * `/healthcheck`: Returns 200 status code on success.
 Checks to see that the helios heartbeat responds as expected.
  * `/service/(.*)`: Proxies requests to the service load balancers.
-See below for more details regarding the session token handling.
+See below for more details regarding the access token handling.

 If the `access_token` cookie exists and is not empty then an attempt will be